awsdocs/aws-greengrass-developer-guide/doc_source/test-comms.md

    Upon execution, `basicDiscovery.py` attempts to collect information on the location of the AWS IoT Greengrass core at its endpoints\.
 This information is stored after the device has discovered and successfully connected to the core\.
 This allows future messaging and operations to be executed locally \(without the need for an internet connection\)\.
 **Note**
+Client IDs used for MQTT connections must match the thing name of the client device\.
+The `basicDiscovery.py` script sets the client ID for MQTT connections to the thing name that you specify when you run the script\.
-You can run the following command from the folder that contains the `basicDiscovery.py` file for detailed script usage information:
+Run the following command from the folder that contains the `basicDiscovery.py` file for detailed script usage information:

    ```
    python basicDiscovery.py --help